bshouse/geotweeter/README.md

-# geotweeter
+# GeoTweeter
-Look at GeoTagged Tweets
+Visualize at GeoTagged Tweets

+See the Wiki for usage information.